Healthy Homes Assessment Strathmore Park

 Draught Stopping Strathmore Park

-You don’t need to block holes or gaps which are part of the building.
-For instance, small gaps around windows and doors may be required to allow for movement within the structure when the home heats and cools, to allow them to be closed and opened rather than securing.
-We will inspect all windows and doors in your Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps that are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow for the movement of the structure when the home gets warmer and cooler, so that they can still be closed and opened rather than sticking.
+We will check all windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections